kuym/OpenLogicMicro/EEPROM.md

 ## Writing configuration data to the I2C EEPROM

-Write the following bytes ot the I2C EEPROM in the system (a 24LC00):
+Write the following bytes to the I2C EEPROM in the system (a 24LC00) starting at address 0:

     C0 vv VV pp PP dd DD 00